 Collaboration between research groups is encouraged, but not obligatory.
 Any investigators, in addition to the Coordinator, will be referred to as "Associated Investigators".
-Proposals can be single-centre (Coordinator and Associated Investigators are hosted by one and the same institution) or multicentre (Coordinator and Associated Investigators are hosted by more than one institution).
-In any case, funding will be received by the Coordinator's host institution (the 'Beneficiary').
-In case of a multicentre project, the Beneficiary will be responsible for distributing the funding to the Associated Investigators' institutions (the 'Participating Institutions').
+Proposals can be Single-centre (Coordinator and Associated Investigators are hosted by one and the same institution) or Multi-centre (Coordinator and Associated Investigators are hosted by more than one institution).
+In both cases, funding will be received by the Coordinator's host institution (the 'Beneficiary').
+In case of a Multi-centre project, the Beneficiary will be responsible for distributing the funding to the Associated Investigators' institutions (the 'Participating Institutions').